-The point is that, I now believe that taking a probiotic (strategically like the Just Thrive Probiotic) can in fact help – immensely – no matter where you’re at on your gut-healing journey.
+The point is that, I now believe taking a probiotic (strategically like the Just Thrive Probiotic) can in fact help – immensely – no matter where you’re at on your gut-healing journey.

-Note: If you like the information I’m providing on the Jut Thrive Probiotic, you can grab it HERE and if you put in code ‘agutsygirl‘ at checkout, you’ll automatically save 15% off your entire order.
+Note: If you like the information I’m providing on the Jut Thrive Probiotic, you can grab it HERE and if you put in code ‘AGUTSYGIRL‘ at checkout, you’ll automatically save 15% off your entire order.

 Who is Kiran Krishnan?